elalienx/lendo-ts/README.md

 ## Planned

 1. Use Redux instead of ContextAPI to see if it reduces unncecerary re-renders.
+1. Add end to end test with Playwright.
 1. Improve `<QuantityChooser>` by adding an input number.

 ## Done